bbenaddi/JWTAuthentication/README.md

 		token : '################################'
 	}

-	response if there token is valid will be :
+	response if the token is valid will be :
 	{
 		id : '#'
 	}